 - Etch birch bark: Students will learn about the importance of birch bark crafts to Wabanaki culture and create their own etchings, which they can take home.

-- Wild edibles walk: Learn to identify some common wild edibles such as groundnut and wild carrots.
+- Take a wild edibles walk: Learn to identify some common wild edibles such as groundnut and wild carrots.
 Sampling is optional!

-- Cattail crafts: Cattails are a versatile plant with many traditional uses, including some parts that are edible.
+- Make cattail crafts: Cattails are a versatile plant with many traditional uses, including some parts that are edible.

 - Learn about the making of Coastal Rivers’ birch bark canoe and the importance of canoes to the Wabanaki.